Pyrrha-Foundation/pyrrha-coin/doc/rpc/docs/commands/token.md

 token [info, new, mint, melt, balance, send, authority, tracker, subgroup, mintage]

 Token functions.
-'info' returns a list of all tokens with their groupId and associated token-name, token-ticker descUrl, descHash, the number of mint/melt/renew/rescript/subgroup authorities, and also the finest balance (in satoshis) and finest mintage numbers (in satoshis) for this token, but only for tokens created in this wallet
+'info' returns a list of all tokens with their groupId and associated token-name, token-ticker descUrl, descHash, decimals, genesis_address, the number of mint/melt/renew/rescript/subgroup authorities, and also the finest balance (in satoshis) and finest mintage numbers (in satoshis) for all tokens created in this wallet, or if a group id is specific, it will return the info just for that group regardless of whether it was created in this wallet
 'new' creates a new token type. args: [address] [token-ticker token-name [descUrl descHash decimals]] 'mint' creates new tokens. args: groupId address quantity 'melt' removes tokens from circulation. args: groupId quantity